Forth-Standard/forth200x/special-memory-access.md

 `l>s` ( x -- n ) "l-to-s"

-   Sign-extend the 32-bit value in x to cell n.
+   Sign-extend the low-order 32 bits in x to the full cell width.

 `x@` ( c-addr -- u ) "x-fetch"